danielgarthur/theotokarion-english/docs/README.md

 <p class="ode">After the winter comes the spring, and after the storm comes the calm, O pure one, and after the darkness of sins comes the light of dispassion through repentance.
 Wherefore let us, the passionate ones, take courage, repenting.</p>

-<p class="ode">O Maiden who didst conceive God incarnate, save my soul, which is ruled by many wicked sins, O blessed pure one, so that I may bless thee.</p>
+<p class="ode">O aptly named Maiden who didst conceive God incarnate, save my soul, which is ruled by many wicked sins, O blessed pure one, so that I may bless thee.</p>

 <p class="ode">Thou wast seen to be a fiery throne and divine palace of the almighty, the salvation of the world, and a shelter to those who cry out to thy Son, O all-blameless one: O God of our fathers, blessed art thou!</p>